-What is an ice dam?
+What Is an ice dam?

 An ice dam is a ridge of ice that forms on the edge of your roof.
 The accumulation of ice blocks the melting snow farther up on your roof from sliding off, causing it to leak through your roof into the insulation.
-This leakage often creates water damage to your roof, insulation, ceiling, and possibly other parts of your home, which is why it’s a good idea to get ice dams removed as soon as possible.
+This leakage often creates water damage to your roof, insulation, ceiling, and possibly other parts of your home, which is why it’s important to get ice dams removed as soon as possible.

 How does an ice dam form?

-Tips for preventing an ice dam:
+Tips for preventing an ice dam

 What happens when you get an ice dam?

-Even if you have the best intentions, and think you’ve done as much as you can to prevent an ice dam, in some older homes they are still likely to occur.
+Even if you have the best intentions and think you’ve done as much as you can to prevent an ice dam, in some older homes they are still likely to occur.
 So now that you know you’ve got one, how do you remove that ice dam, or at least keep it from getting worse?

-How much snow is too much?
+How Much snow is too much?

 How do you get the snow off your roof?